 A mysterious blight devastates the world of Aeden.
 The Vehlek, its dark, immortal guardians, fight the corruption through magic and a blood sacrifice given every season from each of the four peoples.
 As the Blight strengthens, their power wanes.
 Their scripture speaks of Providence, of mortals whose blood, combined with their magic, could end it.

-On the secluded islands of Malua, the Blight rots the land and destroys the harvests.
+On the islands of Malua, the Blight rots the land and destroys the harvests.
 The change of the tide marks the new season, and with it, the need for a blood sacrifice.
-For Maleia, daughter of a murdered king, wife to a usurper’s son, her hopes to reclaim her father’s throne are dashed when her child is stillborn.
-When the usurper king intends to use her daughter’s remains as the blood offering, she commits a desperate act to take her daughter’s place, an act which binds her to one of the Vehlek and reveals her to be an integral part of Providence.
+For Maleia, daughter of a murdered king, wife to the usurper’s son, her hopes to reclaim her father’s throne are dashed when her child is stillborn.
+When the Vehlek come, she commits a desperate act that inadvertently binds her to one of them.
+A sign Providence has begun.

-The Vehlek will guide her on her journey to the mainland to fulfill her destiny.
-The road is perilous, not least because her father’s murderer travels with her, and the Blight haunts their steps at every turn.
-With the lives of all hanging in the balance, and time running out, they will either cure their failing world through blood and flame or see it fall to ruin.
+The Vehlek guide Maleia on a journey to the mainland to fulfill her destiny.
+The road is perilous, not least because her father’s murderer travels with her and the Blight haunts their steps at every turn.
+With the lives of all hanging in the balance, they must cure their failing world through blood and flame, or see it fall to ruin.